FAQS

 • Which carbon projects should I choose?

-Choosing credits from a verified carbon offsetting project should guarantee that the credits are high-quality and offer measured emissions reductions, which have been subject to a rigorous auditing process.
-This also ensures that the projects provide additional and measured value to the communities in which they operate.
-All ICROA Accredited organisations are vetted in terms of the quality and integrity of their offsetting services.
+Choosing carbon credits from an ICROA-Endorsed carbon crediting programme should guarantee that the credits are high-quality and offer verified emissions reductions or removals which have been subject to a rigorous third-party auditing process.
+All ICROA Approved organisations are vetted in terms of the quality and integrity of their compensation services and provide further guidance.

 • Why do carbon credits prices vary so much?